Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

     void TestClientRpc(int value, ulong sourceNetworkObjectId)
     {
         Debug.Log($"Client Received the RPC #{value} on NetworkObject #{sourceNetworkObjectId}");
-        if (IsOwner) //Only send an RPC to the server on the client that owns the NetworkObject that owns this NetworkBehaviour instance
+        if (IsOwner) //Only send an RPC to the owner of the NetworkObject {
-        {
             TestServerRpc(value + 1, sourceNetworkObjectId);
         }